 I don’t always do so well in this life.
-I regularly get stuff wrong, needlessly offend people, or fail to act like the man I am in Christ.
+I regularly get stuff wrong, needlessly offend people, or fail to be the man I am in Christ.
 Whether I know it immediately or find out about it later, failure weighs me down.
-You too?
-And then I begin thinking about all the work I have to do to make things better, and to make me better.
+You, too?
+And then I begin thinking about all the work I have to do to make things better, make me better.
 I’ve proven, however, that I’m not very good at saving myself.

 Anyway, in my mind I heard something like this, “I know how difficult it is in the world, I know how very awful it can be.
 Do you think I have no compassion for you, my righteous son?
 Do you think I don’t know of your anguish and valiant struggle between flesh and spirit?
 I am so pleased in your triumphs and rejoice in your success!
 I love how you are and how you do.
 Fear not your homecoming—it will be triumphant.”

 There on the stream I choked up and laughed a laugh of relief and renewed hope.
 “He’s really compassionate!”
 I thought, “He really understands and delights in the smallest success, valuing it far more than the ugliest defeat, wiped clean as He looks upon me with joy and delight.
 He really loves me in the mess…”

 I had a great afternoon.
 Throughout it I was overwhelmed by the compassion He has for me (and for you) right now in this life, in every trial, in every struggle.